szmer/ActualScan/README.md

 The experience should be gradually improved when the project matures.

 1. These instructions are written for Linux, but everything we use is cross-platform.
 Install Docker and Docker Compose.
-You will also need openssl, JDK 11+ and Apache Maven installed.
+You will also need OpenSSL, JDK 11+ and Apache Maven installed.
 2. Clone this repository.
 Make a copy of the `.env.sample` file and name it `.env`.
 3. Open that file and follow instructions, setting up passwords, secrets etc. for the services.
 Never reuse those in production!